AnthonissenBert/Notes/BeyondTheMournlords/Npc's/friendlies/Vallois.md

 ---

 A man who is cursed to live as a skeleton.
-He currently is in possession of [[lazanis]]
+He currently is in possetion of

 ---